Raagini23/EDA-Airbnb-listings-in-Milan/README.md

 ## Visualizations

 Several visualizations were created to illustrate the trends and patterns in the data, including:
-- Price distribution across different neighborhoods.
+- Correlation of Price with Minimum Nights, No. of Reviews etc
-- Average number of reviews per property.
+- .Details of High-priced listings
 - Property types and their availability.

 ## Libraries